yomaq/nix-config/README.md

 ### Selfhosting

+* NEW in testing, configuring bootc images like nixos using [nix-caliga](https://github.com/nix-caliga/nix-caliga)
 * Homelab/selfhosting focus with multiple docker and nixos container modules for various servers and services.
 * Programmatically configured [Dashboard](https://github.com/gethomepage/homepage) that automatically expands as new hosts are added to the flake.
 Dashboard monitors host status, the current Nix Flake revision installed on each system, and the current revision on Gitlab.
 * Programmatically configured uptime monitoring with [Gatus](https://github.com/TwiN/gatus), no matter which host a new service is deployed on, the Gatus server will automatically update its configuration to include the new service - Homepage dashboard also does the same with links to all current services automatically.